thatnewyorker/PAKEs-Conflux/aucpace/README.md

 ![Rust Version][rustc-image]
 [![Project Chat][chat-image]][chat-link]

 Pure Rust implementation of the [AuCPace] password-authenticated key-exchange algorithm.
+Maintained as part of the PAKEs-Conflux workspace.

 [Documentation][docs-link]